sofiaoleaeuropaea/quake-watch/README.md

 - **React Query** manages data fetching, caching, and background refresh.
 - **Leaflet + React** Leaflet chosen for lightweight, proven web mapping.
 - **Tailwind CSS** for responsive UI with minimal boilerplate.
-- **Legend on the map** explains marker colors, helping the users to quickly interpret earthquake severity.
+- **Legend on the map** explains marker colors, helping the users to interpret earthquake severity quickly.
 - **Marker styling:** points vary in size and color by magnitude, providing an at-a-glance sense of impact.
 - **Tooltip on magnitude column** clarifies that magnitudes are measured using the Richter scale, improving user understanding.
 - **Pagination on the list** keeps the UI less crowded and ensures large datasets remain manageable for the user.